How to become

 You'll need at least 2 A levels in science subjects or an equivalent qualification, like a Level 3 Diploma in Applied Science.

-Places are sponsored by NHS employers and you'll study for an accredited degree while you work.
+Places are sponsored by NHS employers and you'll study for an accredited biomedical degree while you work.

 Other Routes

-On this programme you'll gain an IBS accredited degree in healthcare science, known as life science.
+On this programme you'll complete an IBMS accredited degree in healthcare science, known as life science.

 More Information